aaronNGi/jj/README.md

 jj is an evolution of the [ii(1)][ii homepage] IRC client.
 It is a small suite of programs consisting of the following three (interchangeable) components:

 1. `jjd` - The daemon.
 It does the bare minimum like connecting to the IRC server and reading user input from a named pipe (fifo).
 It spawns a child and sends all user and IRC messages to it.
 Written in C.
-2. `jjc` - The client (or child).
+2. `jjc` - The client.
 Gets spawned as child of `jjd` and handles the more typical IRC client things.
 Written in awk.
 3. `jjp` - Pretty prints log files from disk or stdin.
 Written in awk.